 This pack really shines when layered with explosions, impacts, car crashes, slaps and fights.
 Anything that needs that extra oomph!

-SHRED IT delivers the sounds of a paper shredder and includes recordings of single and multiple paper shreds, on off buttons, reverse motor, paper foley, ripping, crumple, and more!
-A total of 50 sound files recorded at 96kHz, 24 bit.
+Motor on, crunch, vrrmmmmm, other crunchy paper shredding sounds.
+SHRED IT includes sound files of single and multiple paper shreds, on off buttons, reverse motor, paper foley, ripping, crumple, and more!
+A total of 50 files with over 534 sounds in it, recorded at 96kHz, 24 bit using the AT897 Shotgun Microphone.
 Exported as dual mono .wav files.
-All sounds are meta-data tagged using Soundly.
+All sounds are meta-data tagged using Soundly and Basehead.

 With A Sound Effect, Asbjoern has created a web site where our international community can browse, learn, and share the vast fruits of our labors.
 Together we are accelerating the very real potential power of sound design as a recognized art form.